Healthy Homes Assessment Paremata

 Rental Property Home Assessments Paremata

-Areas of rental properties that are impacted through The Healthy Homes Standards in Paremata include each:
+The areas of rental property that are affected with Health Homes Standards.
+Healthy Homes Standard in Paremata include each:

 • Bathrooms